Are you ready

 Understanding the European Digital Identity (EUDI) Wallet

-The EUDI Wallet is a mobile application that the Member States will provide free of charge to their citizens, residents, and businesses to store and manage digital credentials and control their digital identity by deciding first-hand who can access their data.
+The EUDI Wallet is a mobile application that the Member States will provide free of charge to their citizens, residents, and businesses to store and share digital credentials to verify their identity and personal information across the European Union.

 Who is impacted by eIDAS 2.0?